-Items that touch only intact skin (e.g., blood pressure cuff, stethoscopes, thermometers, and other medical accessories) rarely, if ever, transmit disease.
-These items will be cleaned with alcohol after each use.
-Should any piece of item become contaminated with blood or other potentially infectious material, the item should be cleaned with a chemical germicide.
+Under normal use, most health related equipment (e.g., blood pressure cuff, stethoscopes, thermometers, and other medical accessories) rarely, if ever, transmit disease.
+These items should be cleaned with alcohol after each use.
+Should any piece of item become contaminated with blood or other potentially infectious material, the item should be cleaned with a chemical germicide